jkelley7/threading_tutorial/README.md

 # threading_tutorial
-a short tutorial on threading and queue in python
+a short tutorial* (it was a tutorial for me, learning from others) on threading and queue in python

 The following articles/blogs/documentation has been helpful.
 Thank you! https://pymotw.com/2/Queue/